-7.3.3 Is the cylinder locker clear of any items that could block the drain? ylinder lockers for any items ould block the drain.
-Cylinder lockers must be clear of any item which could bloc drain. k the
+7.3.3 Is the cylinder locker clear of any items that could block the drain?

-Does the drain line fall continuously from the cylinder locker to the drain outlet and are both ends clear of blockage? the completeness and fall of the cylinder drain line to the drain outlet where it can n or reached. he drain openings in the cylinder locker the drain outlet for obstruction.
-Drain openings in the cylinder locker and at the drain must not be blocked. outlet Examiner action - with the consent of the owner, a bucket of water can be used to aid verification of Check Items 7.3.4 to 7.3.6. are both ends clear of blockage? he completeness and fall of the cylinder drain line to the drain outlet where it can n or reached. he drain openings in the cylinder locker the drain outlet for obstruction. her action - with the consent of the owner items 7.3.4 to 7.3.6. are both ends clear of blockage?he completeness and fall of the cylinder drain line to the drain outlet where it can n or reached.Cylinder locker drain lines must be continuous and m continuously to the drain outlet in the hull so as no retain escaping LPG vapour.he drain openings in the cylinder locker the drain outlet for obstruction.Drain openings in the cylinder locker and at the drain must not be blocked.her action - with the consent of the owner, a bucket of water can be used to aid verification
+Check cylinder lockers for any items which could block the drain.

+Cylinder lockers must be clear of any item which could block the drain.

+7.3.4 Does the drain line fall continuously from the cylinder locker to the drain outlet and are both ends clear of blockage?

+Check the completeness and fall of the cylinder locker drain line to the drain outlet where it can be seen or reached.

+Check the drain openings in the cylinder locker and at the drain outlet for obstruction.

+Cylinder locker drain lines must be continuous and must fall continuously to the drain outlet in the hull so as not to retain escaping LPG vapour.

+Drain openings in the cylinder locker and at the drain outlet must not be blocked.

+Examiner action - with the consent of the owner, a bucket of water can be used to aid verification of Check Items 7.3.4 to 7.3.6.